metabase/metabase/docs/installation-and-operation/upgrading-metabase.md

 ### Using the migrate down command

 Stop your Metabase and use the current, upgraded Metabase JAR (not the Metabase JAR you want to roll back to) to complete the rollback with the `migrate down` command.
-Make sure to include the connection details for your application database, for example:
+Make sure that the connection details for your application database are set in the environment variables, for example:

 ```
 export MB_DB_TYPE=postgres